Raukk/TensorAsic/README.md

 # Contributors

+[You can see the (huge) list of items that need more help here.] (https://github.com/Raukk/TensorAsic/blob/master/HelpWanted.md)

 By contributing, you explicitly agree to the CC0/Public Domain condition of this project's License, and agree to release your contributions when the full project is relicensed.